Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Real data analysis

 \subsection{Nile data}

-We first apply the proposed methods to famous Nile river data \citep{cobb1978problem, balke1993detecting}.
-The data contains measurements of the annual flow of the river Nile from 1871 to 1970, and we can find that there is an apparent change-point near 1898.
-We now consider $k=0$ and compare the three methods, that is MCMC-HS, CVB-HS, and ADMM.
-We generate 60,000 posterior samples after discarding the first 10,000 posterior samples as burn-in, and then only every 10th scan was saved.
-For the Bayesian methods, we adopt $(a,b)=(1,3)$ as hyperparameters in the inverse gamma prior to $\sigma^2$.
+We first applied the proposed methods to the famous Nile river data \citep{cobb1978problem, balke1993detecting}.
+The data contains measurements of the annual flow of the river Nile from 1871 to 1970, and we found an apparent change-point near 1898.
+We considered $k=0$ and compared the three methods, that is MCMC-HS, CVB-HS, and ADMM.
+We generated 60,000 posterior samples after discarding the first 10,000 posterior samples as burn-in, and then only every 10th scan was saved.
+For the Bayesian methods, we adopted $(a,b)=(1,3)$ as hyperparameters in the inverse gamma prior to $\sigma^2$.
 The resulting estimates of quantiles and the corresponding 95\% credible intervals are shown in Figure \ref{Nile_plot}.
-In terms of point estimation, the horseshoe prior seems to capture the piecewise constant structures well, and the point estimates of CVB-HS and ADMM are comparable for all quantiles.
+In terms of point estimation, the horseshoe prior appears to capture the piecewise constant structures well, and the point estimates of CVB-HS and ADMM are comparable for all quantiles.
 For uncertainty quantification, the lengths of credible intervals of the MCMC-HS and CVB-HS are comparable for 25\%, 50\%, and 75\% quantiles, while the CVB-HS method has wider credible intervals than those of the MCMC method especially for extremal quantiles such as 5\% and 95\% (see also Table \ref{realdata_table_AL}).
-It is consistent with the simulation results in Section \ref{subsec:4.2}.
-In Table~\ref{realdata_table_ESS}, we provide the effective sample size per unit time of the proposed algorithm and MCMC, which shows significant improvement of computational efficiency by the proposed method.
-Hence, we can conclude that the proposed algorithm performs better than the MCMC for this application, in terms of both qualities of inference and computational efficiency.
+This is consistent with the simulation results in Section \ref{subsec:4.2}.
+In Table~\ref{realdata_table_ESS}, we provided the effective sample size per unit time of the proposed algorithm and MCMC, which showed significant improvement of computational efficiency by the proposed method.
+Hence, we could conclude that the proposed algorithm performs better than the MCMC for this application, in terms of both qualities of inference and computational efficiency.